With so many lakes and rivers, Canadians are avid boaters.

 occur during boating activities, it's important to know the key

 things that keep you safe.
-Make sure you check out our Boating Safety Tips.

 Boating safety facts